elf4j/elf4j-provider/README.md

 ### Configuration refresh

-`LogServiceManager.INSTANCE.refreshAll()` will reload the configuration file and apply the latest file properties during runtime. `LogServiceManager.INSTANCE.refreshAll(Properties)` will apply the passed-in properties as the replacement of the current properties, and the configuration file will be ignored.
+`LogServiceManager.refresh()` will reload the configuration file and apply the latest file properties during runtime. `LogServiceManager.refresh(java.util.Properties)` will apply the passed-in properties as the replacement of the current properties, and the configuration file will be ignored.

 ## Performance